 An overview of systematic reviews states that acupuncture may help restore function and relieve pain in some people who have chronic low back pain.
 A meta-analysis also found that acupuncture provides relief for chronic pain that may continue to work well over time.

 The back muscles, bones, and joints work hard to support the body as a person moves, sits, and stands.
 Being overweight can cause back pain due to increased pressure on the spine and strain of the back muscles.
-One study found that obesity has links to high levels of low back pain and disability in men.

 Losing weight could help alleviate some or all of a person's back pain if weight is a contributing factor.
 If a person is overweight, they may wish to work with their doctor to find ways to lose weight.

 Studies have shown that higher levels of inflammation have a close connection to certain types of chronic pain.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, work well for some types of pain.

 Inflammation has many causes.
 One way to help lower inflammation in the body is to follow an anti-inflammatory diet.

 Evidence suggests that some foods, especially sugary and processed foods, can make inflammation worse.
 Research suggests that certain foods can help lower inflammation in the body, including: